 Guidelines for the Committee on Degrees (pdf) This document outlines the requirements for all documents submitted to the Committee on Degrees, including the course of study petition and the dissertation proposal.

-Deadlines and Exams (pdf) - Deadlines for submission to the Committee on Degrees; dates for qualifying exams and the Divinity School's German reading exam.
+Deadlines and Exams (pdf) - Deadlines for submission to the Committee on Degrees; dates for qualifying exams.

 The Divinity School faculty has established a set of guidelines for normal progress through the PhD program, as follows:

 1. Approval of the course of study petition by the end of the first year of full-time residence.